After-Shock/Cloudbox-wiki/FAQ.md

-#UnionFS Cleaner
+# UnionFS Cleaner

-# Sonarr / Radarr
+# Sonarr & Radarr

 ## If you are importing your previous Sonarr and Radarr database..